-10.3.2 Task 2: Configure the List of Attributes to be Synchronized with Oracle Internet Directory
+10.3.2 Task 2: Configure the List of Attributes to be Synchronized with the Oracle Back-end Directory

-The default Oracle Human Resources profile provides a default list of attributes to be synchronized from Oracle Human Resources to Oracle Internet Directory.
+The default Oracle Human Resources profile provides a default list of attributes to be synchronized from Oracle Human Resources to the Oracle back-end directory.
 You can customize this list, adding attributes to it or removing attributes from it.

 The default attribute list is stored in the orclodipAgentConfigInfo attribute as part of the integration profile.
-The configuration information is also available in the file oraclehragent.cfg.master that is located under the \$ORACLE_HOME/ldap/odi/conf directory.
+The configuration information is also available in the file oraclehragent.cfg.master that is located under the \$ORACLE HOME/ldap/odi/conf directory.